 Every employee wants to be reassured that they are bringing value to the business.
 However, whilst you might be overjoyed with their performance, they may feel that the opposite is true if you don't tell them.

-This uncertainty can be even more acute when they are new to the job, so it is important to give them regular, informal feedback to reassure them.
+This uncertainty can be even more acute when they are new to their job, so it is important to give them regular, informal feedback to reassure them.

 Even constructive criticism is better than no feedback at all, as it provides a yardstick as to your expectations of that employee and gives them a sense of working with you towards shared objectives.